AndreCFerreira/Bird_individualID/README.md

 }
 ```

-If you would like to have more information please contact @gmail.com
+If you would like to have more information please contact andremcferreira@cibio.up.pt

 ## Table of Contents
 1)	  [Requirements: Python installation and requirements]( https://github.com/AndreCFerreira/Weaver_individualID/tree/master/Requirements)